 In the interview Rob shared with us Toast Ale’s success story*.* It was brilliant to hear such passion for sustainability.
 As Chief Toaster Rob Wilson has helped the company flourish into one that is making a pint both delicious and sustainable.
 Cheers to that!

 We are so grateful to Rob for taking the time to speak to us here at the Beagle Button.
 Companies such as Toast Ale are inspirational, as they are both sustainable and have been built from the ground up.
 We are proud to say that we are growing everyday, and hope to have success similar to that of Toast Ale.
 Feel free to check out our Instagram or Facebook pages, and don’t forget to sign up online for the Beagle Button tool.
-We are currently in the beta phase of our product launch, so if you install our chrome extension tool please let us know if you stumble upon something you think could be improved!
+We are currently in the beta phase of our product launch, so if you install our browser extension please let us know if you stumble upon something you think could be improved!

 Our interview with Rob is the third in a series of interviews.
 In this series we plan to ask each interviewee what their eco-piphany was.
 How did that moment change their life?
 And what is their top sustainability swaps.
 We look forward to sharing other interviews and blog posts from this series soon.